carmour24/GitLab-CI-with-Docker/README.md

 			--run-untagged \\
 			-r [runner registration token]

-Now gitlab is configured and the runner is ready to go we can go ahead and add some content to our project.
+The GitLab runner is now registered so we can add some content to our project.
 Go to ./repo in your shell and add the contents to the GitLab repo.
 You'll be prompted to enter a username and password.
 Use root and the password you specified originally:

 1. `git init`
 1. `git remote add origin http://localhost:1480/root/demo.git`